thu-spmi/CAT/docs/guide_for_third_party_tools.md

         ├── feats.scp
         └── text
    ```
-   where the `feats.scp` directs to the real features (commonly FBank feat.), of which the contents are like:
+   The `feats.scp`, that looks like as follows, directs to the real features (commonly FBank feat.).
    ```
    TRAIN_001   /path/to/feat.ark:10
    TRAIN_002   /path/to/feat.ark:100